open-webui/docs/docs/tutorials/integrations/web_search.md

 </details>

-## 2. Alternative Configuration
+## 2. Alternative Setup

 Alternatively, if you don't want to modify the default configuration, you can simply create an empty `searxng-docker` folder and follow the rest of the setup instructions.

 ### Docker Compose Setup

-Add the following to your `docker-compose.yaml` file:
+Add the following environment variables to your Open WebUI `docker-compose.yaml` file:

 ```yaml
 services: